Low Latency GNN Accelerator for Quantum Error Correction: GNN Hardware Implementation

 After the number of layers, the second most impactful parameter on the total number of operations is the maximum supported input graph size, as the overall computational cost scales linearly with the number of nodes.
 This is because each graph convolution layer applies the same operations to every node, as previously shown in Equation~\ref{eq:gcn} and Table~\ref{tab:comparison-gnn}.
 By evaluating if it is necessary to consider the worst-case scenario in terms of maximum nodes supported, and possibly optimizing it, it is possible to significantly reduce the total number of iterations.
-By bounding the input graph size according to the maximum number of nodes that must be supported, and discarding rarer, more complex graphs that have negligible impact on the final logical error rate, we can significantly reduce overall latency.
-We therefore evaluate the statistics of the input graph in~\ref{subsec:eval-input-graph}.
+Specifically, rare, more complex graphs that have a negligible impact on the final logical error rate can be discarded without processing.
+This eliminates the need to provision extra resources for such uncommon cases and reduces the maximum latency that must be considered.
+We evaluate the input-graph statistics and the effect of discarding these graphs in Section~\ref{subsec:eval-input-graph}.